GPS Fundamentals

 Software GPS implementation loss = 3.5 dB

-signals are acquired and tracked by hardware and software techniques that vary
+acquired and tracked by hardware and software techniques that vary considerably

 Modern

-software-based digital signal processing techniques often with 12 or more
+processing techniques often with 12 or more parallel channel receivers.

 for 3 months.